-6 Ways to Ensure Your Team is Productive in a Coworking Space
+6 Ways to Ensure Your Team is Productive in Coworking Spaces

 How to ensure your team is productive in a coworking space

 It’s fair to say that when you lease an office of your own, you will likely have greater control over your environment, but it’s not always practical - particularly if you’re a young company or you’re going through a period of instability, financially speaking.

 And while allowing your people to work remotely can work well, many managers and HR people will still agree that a hybrid model that allows for face-to-face meetings, brainstorming and collaboration can be a lot more effective from a company perspective.

 Indeed, research shows that a lot of employees favor the hybrid way of working, enjoying the flexibility of working from home some days while still having the human interaction that seeing their coworkers in person provides.

 And that’s where a coworking space comes into play.

 So how do you ensure your teams are working to the best of their abilities in a space that has been designed for use by companies (and freelancers) other than your own?